 Participation is free to members of the University of Guelph community.
 To participate, please contact the Educational Development team to find out when the next scheduled workshop will take place.

 I've completed the ISW and I want more!

-If you have already completed the ISW and are interested in becoming an ISW facilitator, please contact the Educational Development team.
+If you have already completed the ISW and are interested in becoming an ISW facilitator by completing the Facilitator Development Workshop (FDW), please contact the Educational Development team.